ameerqi/gini-core/README.md

    - qi.getLocation() - Returns the user's current location (if permission is granted and the device has location services enabled).

 4. **Authentication**
-   - Get Phone Number from Token.
+   - Retrieve Phone Number from Token.
-   - Get Account Number from Token.
+   - Retrieve Account Number from Token.